antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   The default value is `false`.
 * `showHiddenProperties` - Boolean value determining whether properties marked with `hideOnDefault` should be visible regardless of their value.
   The default value is `false`.
+* `disableInterfaceExpose` - Boolean value which blocks option to expose node's interfaces.
+The default value is `false`.

 An example: